MdsifatHossain/Types-of-DNS-Record/README.md

 AAAA records are used to resolve a domain name to the newer IPV6 protocol address.

 ### CNAME record
-CNAME—or, in full, "canonical name"—is a DNS record that points a domain name (an alias) to another domain.
+CNAME or "canonical name" is a DNS record that points a domain name (an alias) to another domain.
 In a CNAME record, the alias doesn't point to an IP address.
 And the domain name that the alias points to is the canonical name.
 For example, the subdomain ng.example.com can point to example.com using CNAME.
 Here example.com points to the actual IP address using an A record.
 ### NS record
 Specifies which name servers are authoritative for a domain or subdomains (these records should not be pointed to a CNAME).
 A nameserver (NS) record specifies the authoritative DNS server for a domain.
 In other words, the NS record helps point to where internet applications like a web browser can find the IP address for a domain name.